testdouble/mocktail/README.md

   the method signature is intentionally constrained to only returning a single mocked instance.
 Use `Mocktail.of_next_with_count(Class, count:)` instead to get an array back with type-checking in place
+* Many of Mocktail's built-in matchers need to be approached differently when type-checking is enabled.
+Some become less necessary because they serve the role of constraining types (in the absence of a type system like Sorbet) and for others because they're so flexible (like `m.includes`) that creating a sufficiently narrow type signature for their behavior would be impossible.
+  In general, even though the matchers' behavior is maximally flexible, each of their Sorbet signatures has been narrowed to the greatest reasonable extent:
+    * [m.any](#many) checks return `T.untyped`
+    * [m.includes](#mincludes) is split into several declarations with specialized signatures, even though they all share a single implementation:
+        * `m.includes(*element)` takes one or more array elements and returns an array of that type
+        * `m.includes_key(*key)` takes one or more hash keys and returns a hash with that key type
+        * `m.includes_hash(*hash)` takes one or more hashes and returns a hash
+        * `m.includes_string(*string)` takes one or more substrings and returns a string (genericized such that this could be anything that responds to `include?`)
+    * [m.matches](#mmatches) takes a regex or a substring and returns a string

 ## References